Before we begin, investment bonds are different from bonds.

 Where investment bonds are beneficial is in estate planning and convenience because money put into an investment bond belongs to a different legal entity.

-For instance, if grandparents want to invest for their grandchildren and be sure the parents can’t get a hold of the money.
-This is because money added to an investment bond is legally seen as an insurance premium, and the person paid out the life insured.
-A discretionary trust would be a useful alternative, but there are high costs and complexities to set up a discretionary trust, so an insurance bond may be a simpler solution for those without substantial amounts of money.
+One such scenario is for grandparents who want to invest for their grandchildren and be sure the parents can’t get a hold of the money.
+This is because money added to an investment bond is legally an insurance premium, and the person paid out the life insured.
+A discretionary trust could be a useful alternative, but there are high costs and complexities to set up a discretionary trust, so an insurance bond may be a simpler solution for those without substantial amounts of money.
 In that case, it would be a trade-off between all the issues mentioned above versus ensuring that in the case something happens to you, the investment proceeds will go to the right person.

 Another use is for those in professions with a higher chance of being sued such as doctors, dentists, and lawyers.
 Since the investment bond is an insurance policy and not an asset held in one’s personal name, there is a level of protection from creditors.
 This is provided it wasn’t obviously used as a way to avoid creditors.
 For instance, if you deposited a large amount into investment bonds shortly before you went bankrupt, there is a higher chance the court could see through that.
 A discretionary trust or super (which is also a trust) offers a similar level of protection, but a discretionary trust costs more to run and super is inaccessible until preservation age.